davestewart/nuxt-areas/README.md

 ]
 ```

-This works exactly the same way Vue Router, so:
+This works exactly the same way as Nuxt's Vue Router usage, so:

 - `routes` must be array of `route`s
 - each `route` should contain `path`, `component`, and optionally `children` properties
 - root-level `path`s must **must** start with a leading slash
 - `component` **must** be an **area-relative** string path
-- Areas will **not** prefix the route with the area (so include or omit, as appropriate)
+- Areas will **not** prefix the route with the area folder path (so include or omit, as required)

 If you want to simplify the setup, you can import and use the Areas `page()` or `route()` helper: